gotchoices/wyseman/README.md

 There is also an associated package called [Wyselib](http://github.com/gotchoices/wyselib) that contains a bunch of basic schema components for handling common things like people, accounts, products, etc.

 These packages work together to make it relatively painless to make and more importantly, *maintain* a production database application.

 ----
-### Background
+### Background History
 When I first started using SQL relational databases, there was one issue I continually struggled with:  How is it best to maintain the source definition of my database schema.